 Ice dams form when runoff freezes at the edges of your roof or in your gutters and causes water to pool.
 This tends to happen in roofs with poor attic insulation or with a lot of “hot spots” caused by vents.
 Basically, ice and snowmelt in these warmer areas flow to the edge of the roof where it freezes again.

-RAM Exteriors specializes in roofing in Montgomery, PA, and can help you get rid of ice dams and fix the damage that they cause.
+RAM Exteriors specializes in roofing in Montgomery, PA, and across extended areas.
+We can help you get rid of ice dams and fix the damage that they cause.
 There are still, however, a couple of things you can try on your own to keep an ice dam from forming on your roof.

 First of all, make sure that your home has good insulation, especially in your attic.
 That will prevent warm air from escaping and causing snow and ice to melt on your roof.